RishabhPariharGit/React-Project/README.md

 - Checked the mobile responsiveness of the Admin panel
 - Added all the products to the database
 - Added the logic to Upload the Cart Items to the Database

+Date 30-apr-24
+- Started working on the project
+- Created the logic for Login Authentication
+- Tested the Login Page with the help of Thunderclient